Mayer gets $70 million pay package to lead Yahoo

 New Yahoo Chief Executive Marissa Mayer's compensation package could total more than $70 million in salary, bonuses, restricted stock and stock options over five years, according to a regulatory filing made by the company Thursday.

-Mayer's pay package is broken out into $1 million in annual salary, as much as $2 million in an annual bonus, and $42 million in stock options and other awards, as well as $14 million in "make whole restricted options" for forfeiture of compensation from Google Inc.
+Mayer's pay package is made up of $1 million in annual salary, as much as $2 million in an annual bonus, and $42 million in stock options and other awards, as well as $14 million in "make whole restricted options" for forfeiture of compensation from Google Inc.

+Also, by including some stock grants, Mayer could earn up to a total of $20 million a year, or up to $100 million over five years, a Yahoo spokeswoman told Reuters.

 As the first female Google engineer and one of its earliest employees, Mayer's net worth is already estimated to be as much as $300 million.

-Yahoo's hiring of Mayer as CEO from Google earlier this week caught analysts, investors and even some employees by surprise.
+Yahoo's hiring of Mayer as CEO from Google earlier this week caught analysts and investors by surprise.
 Mayer, 37, edged out presumed front-runner and acting CEO Ross Levinsohn to become Yahoo's third CEO in a year.

 Industry observers believe Mayer's selection over Levinsohn is a signal that Yahoo is likely to renew its focus on Web technology and products rather than beefing up online content.

 Her appointment caps a tumultuous year at Yahoo.
-In May, Scott Thompson resigned as CEO after less than 6 months on the job as a controversy flared up over his academic credentials.
-Thompson replaced the controversial Carol Bartz, fired in September after failing to revitalize Yahoo.
+In May, Scott Thompson resigned as CEO after less than 6 months in the job after a controversy over his academic credentials.
+Thompson replaced the controversial Carol Bartz, who was fired in September after failing to revitalize Yahoo.

 Thompson's total compensation at hire was valued at $27 million.
 He got no severance but was able to keep the $7 million in compensation he got for leaving Paypal.
 Bartz got more than $10 million in severance when she was fired last year.

-Though she was on the company's sprawling Sunnyvale, Calif, campus, she did not participate in its earnings call.
-For his part, Levinsohn was also absent from the call, which was led by Yahoo's Chief Financial Officer Tim Morse.
+Although she was on the company's sprawling Sunnyvale, Calif, campus, she did not participate in its earnings call.
+Levinsohn was also absent from the call, which was led by Yahoo's Chief Financial Officer Tim Morse.

 Mayer joins Yahoo as something of a celebrity, having already established herself as one of Silicon Valley's leading women, both inside and outside of the office.
-She is known for her love of fashion and regularly appears on the society pages for hosting parties -- from intimate literary salons in her Four Seasons penthouse in San Francisco to Christmas bashes at her home in Silicon Valley near the Googleplex.
+She is known for her love of fashion and regularly appears on the society pages for hosting parties.

-In 2009 she married real estate investor Zachary Bogue--Mayer tweeted that the couple is expected their first child, a boy, in October.
+In 2009 she married real estate investor Zachary Bogue --Mayer tweeted that the couple expects their first child, a boy, in October.

-In 2010, the couple hosted a $30,000-a-plate fundraiser dinner for President Obama at Mayer's Palo Alto home.
-And late last year, Mayer became an Internet meme after she was filmed dancing to an MC Hammer beat in a YouTube video made to support San Francisco Mayor Ed Lee's election effort.